 - Utilities covered by the landlord – typically water, association/public dues, gas, and local phone (may also include electricity, or none of these)

 - Utilities covered by the tenant – typically electricity, long-distance phone calls, cable TV, and Internet (but may include association/public dues, gas, water, and local phone)

 - Terms for early termination – usually two months’ rent

 - Other terms and obligations

 - The furnishings, appliances, and electronics provided – the list should be detailed and inclusive

-In general, prices are high in the centre and decrease as you move out towards the MKAD highway.
+In general, prices are high in the center and decrease as you move out towards the MKAD highway.
 Prices are lower for apartments that are far away from metro stations.
-The type of remodel also affects the price.
+The type of remodeling also affects the price.

 - 4-room (3-bedroom) apartment in city centre: 130,000 RUR (basic remodel) – 320,000+ RUR (luxury)